Concrete tile roof in Phoenix, AZ

 - Lack of maintenance over the years.

 If your tile roof is in the 15-20 year old range or older, or is showing signs of leaking, Call us.
+Are you wondering how much does a roof repairs Dublin cost?
 Here are the details that we, or any experienced licensed contractor will address:

 Upon completion, the tile spacing will be no more than 13.5”. (most concrete tile) This often means that more tile will need to be purchased for the project.